shuding/100-days-ui/README.md

 BTW, the gh-pages branch (preview page) is built with [react-router](https://github.com/rackt/react-router).

-## Why?
+### Why 100-days-ui?
+What problem do you solve?
+How can you push it further?

 > Improving any skill simply takes time and practice, and you can lengthen the former by increasing the latter.
 >
 > —Jake Rocheleau

 I think this <100-days-ui/> project will be kind of experimental practice.
-I'd like to try (discover) some layout/animation design concepts in this project (especially the [react-motion](https://github.com/chenglou/react-motion), I love it!).
+I'd like to try (discover) some layout/animation design concepts within this project (especially the [react-motion](https://github.com/chenglou/react-motion), I love it!).

+I've been thinking about dynamic layouts for some time.
+But neither _layout system_ nor _layout transition_ is well defined, we have grids, flexboxes and components, some are blocked and some are inlined.
+We have fullpage background images and float figures.
+Sometimes we need to make all those stuff responsive, and sometimes parallax scrolling.

+It's not about the CSS specs.
+It's about how to make things together.
+Practice is very necessary, it's not only about personal growth.

 ## About